The author uses a dynamic microsimulation model to analyse the

-The medium and long term effects of an expansion of education on poverty in Côte d'Ivoire.
-A dynamic micro-simulation study.
+distributional effects of an expansion of education in Côte d'Ivoire in

 The medium and long term effects of an expansion of education on poverty in Côte d’Ivoire.
 A dynamic micro-simulation study, presented at Staying Poor: Chronic Poverty and Development Policy, Institute for Development Policy and Management, University of Manchester, 7-9 April 2003.
 Chronic Poverty Research Centre (CPRC), Manchester, UK, 44 pp.